You view objections as negative, right? The last thing you want to hear is that objections enable buying.

 - a feeling or expression of disapproval

 Synonyms for “objection”:

 All of that sounds pretty negative.
-But, what if I told you that objections are opportunities?
-They're actually a privilege!
+But what if I told you that objections are opportunities?
+Let's reframe our thinking.

 How Do Objections Enable Buying?

 Every single day salespeople across the country engage with different prospects.
 Some prospects are key decision-makers, others are not.
 Some will buy now, others will buy later.
 Some might reject you right off the bat!

 Regardless, any one of a salesperson's prospects can only voice an objection when they're engaged in a conversation.
 For a salesperson, engagement is a privilege.
 Therefore, objections are also a privilege.